 The dynamics of large populations—from social movements to natural disasters—now unfolds in the digital commons.
-My research is motivated by a desire to understand collective behavior.
-I pursue that end using social media and open data sources, coupled with machine learning, and models of human behavior.
+My research is motivated by a desire to understand, and democratically enhance, collective behaviour.

 Edward Newell, David Jurgens, Haji Mohammad Saleem, Hardik Vala, Jad Sassine, Caitrin Armstrong, and Derek Ruths.
 User Migration in Online Social Networks: A Case Study on Reddit During a Period of Community Unrest.
 AAAI Conference on Web and Social Media, 2016.